The Maverics Identity Orchestration Express Demo

 In this demo, we’ll use Maverics to migrate an app from OAM to Azure AD.
 That said, don’t worry about which systems we’re using—Maverics is flexible and works with any legacy or modern identity system and directory.
 Whether you need to migrate from Oracle or CA SiteMinder or RSA ClearTrust, Maverics can help.
 And if you want to move to Azure Active Directory, Okta or some other modern identity system, Maverics can help.

-- Strata has a unique distributed approach to identity management that we call an Identity Fabric.
+- Strata has a unique distributed approach to multi-cloud identity and access management that we call an Identity Fabric.
 The most important things to know about an identity fabric are that:

 - You can orchestrate consistent identities and policies across different identity systems from one place by using an abstraction layer driven by a simple declarative API.